michaelcfoti/RnB-Wavelet/README.md

 In the supplementary demo folder, two additional demos can be executed:

-- `Spectral_filtering.m`: Spectral method computing the arrythmic spectrum
+- `Spectral_filtering.m`: Fourier spectral method computing the arrythmic spectrum

 - `Rhythmic_neural_mass.m`:  RnB-wavelet applied on a single epoch, illustrating :
 -